VII. Academic Support and Learning Resources

-Official transcripts can be requested in person by visiting the Registrar’s Office in Maze Hall.
+Official transcripts can be requested in person by visiting the Director of Records and Registration’s Office in Maze Hall.

 Note: Official transcripts cannot be released if a financial hold has been placed on your account.
 This hold must be resolved before a transcript request will be processed.